Well hello there!

 There’s also a lot I haven’t done, stuff I’ve failed at, people I have let down and hurt.
 And there are things that haven’t happened yet.

-One of the segments I write on here is called ‘Little Victories’ (‘작은 승리’).
-This term comes from a period of time where I was really struggling.
-I was depressed and I had anxiety, but this wasn’t diagnosed until about a year later.
+The core message of what I write is working towards celebrating the ‘Little Victories’ (‘작은 승리’) in every day.
+This term comes from a period of time which was really difficult for me.
+I was depressed and I started to suffer from anxiety, but neither were diagnosed until about a year later.
 At that time, I struggled to see anything in my life as something to be proud of.
 A good friend, to whom I will be forever grateful, told me to end each day by listing 4 things that had made me happy or proud that day, and 3 things I was looking forward to tomorrow.
 I could say anything, no matter how small, it counted cause it made me feel good.
 Even if it was something tiny like ‘I made the bed this morning’.
 She said to me “celebrate every little victory, because they are worth celebrating.”

 So I do.
 I celebrate every victory.
 Every accomplishment.
 So I guess I don’t really have a best one.
 To me, every single one of them is pretty darn good.